 SCOTUS has lost sight of its job of upholding and protecting the rights of citizens enshrined in the Constitution.

 There are some cases where "officers are just doing the job, following orders" at the direction of superiors or department or "relying in good faith upon a law", and actions of officers violate civil rights.
 The Breonna Taylor case (Louisville, KY, 2020) is one of those (see "Errors with Warrants").
 Officers were told to serve a warrant, and the officers followed department procedures in serving that warrant.
 Officers did what officers do.
-Granted, the civil rights violations are outrageous, and there is plenty liability, but liability does not belong to those particular officers who arrived at her residence whose actions were directed by others.
+Granted, the civil rights violations that caused her death are outrageous, and there is plenty liability, but liability does not belong to those particular officers who arrived at her residence whose actions were directed by others.
 In a case like this, just like Pierson v Ray for which "qualified immunity" was created, the individual officers should have "qualified" immunity...because liability rests on those who directed their activity!

 SCOTUS can and must fix the mess it created.